Hsu Szu-chien

-Hsu Szu-chien (徐斯儉 (Xú Sījiǎn)) is a Taiwanese politician who has served as the Deputy Minister of Foreign Affairs of Taiwan since 16 July 2018.
+Hsu Szu-chien (徐斯儉 (Xú Sījiǎn)) is a Taiwanese political scientist who has served as the Deputy Secretary-General of Taiwan's National Security Council since 11 June 2020.

 Education

-Hsu obtained his bachelor's degree in political science from National Taiwan University in 1985 and master's and doctoral degrees from Columbia University in the United States in 1990 and 1997 respectively.
+Hsu obtained a B.A. in political science from National Taiwan University in 1985, then completed advanced studies in the United States, where he earned a M.A., M.Phil., and Ph.D. in political science from Columbia University in 1990, 1995, and 1997, respectively.
+His doctoral dissertation was titled, "The Impact of Rural Industrialization on Bureaucratic Rationalization of Local Government in Rural China".

-Early career
+Career

-Upon returning from the United States after completing his doctoral degree study, Hsu became the assistant professor in the Institute of Mainland China Studies of Chinese Culture University in 1997–1998.
+Upon returning from the United States after completing his PhD, Hsu became an assistant professor in the Institute of Mainland China Studies of Chinese Culture University in 1997–1998.
 He then became the assistant research fellow of the 3rd Research Center of the Institute of International Relations of National Chengchi University in 1998–2003.
 He then joined Academia Sinica and became the assistant research fellow of the Preparatory Office for the Institute of Political Science in 2003-2012 and of the Institute of Political Science in 2012–2017.
 In 2003, he joined National Tsing Hua University to become assistant professor of the Master Program of China Studies until 2017.